SKindij/Node.js-Basics/README.md

 # basics-of-Node.js

+## What is Node.js? - Definition and overview

+## History of Node.js - Who created it and why

+## Features and advantages of Node.js - Why use Node.js

+## Architecture of Node.js - How Node.js works

+## V8 Engine - JavaScript engine used by Node.js

+## Event-driven architecture - How events are handled in Node.js

+## Non-blocking I/O - How Node.js handles I/O operations

+## Asynchronous programming - How Node.js supports asynchronous programming

+## npm - Node Package Manager, used for installing and managing packages

+## REPL - Read-Evaluate-Print Loop, a tool for testing Node.js code

+## Basic concepts of JavaScript - Variables, functions, loops, conditionals, etc.

+## Basic concepts of server-side development - HTTP protocol, handling requests and responses, etc.

+## How to install Node.js - Steps for installation on different platforms

 &emsp;Node.js runs the **V8 JavaScript engine** (_core of Google Chrome_) outside of the browser.
 This allows Node.js to be very performant.
 When Node.js performs an I/O operation, like reading from the network, accessing a database or the filesystem, instead of blocking the thread and wasting CPU cycles waiting, Node.js will resume the operations when the response comes back. <br>
 &emsp; ECMAScript standards can be used without problems, as you don’t have to wait for all your users to update their browsers.